NikolasEnt/AI-project-template/GUIDE.md

 * Use meaningful variable and function names that clearly express their purpose.
 Avoid abbreviations that might be unclear to other developers.

 * Keep functions small and focused.
 A good rule of thumb, is that functions should fit on a single screen without scrolling.

+* Use [Markdown](https://daringfireball.net/projects/markdown/) for READMEs and documentation files.
+The main readme file should be named `README.md` and placed in the root directory of the project.

 ## Python